saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/advanced.md

 <!-- Using partials breaks table of contents.
 Using this workaround to get it working again. -->

-export const toc = [AdvancedNodejsTOC, ...AdvancedTOC, ...AdvancedCypressTOC];
+export const toc = [...AdvancedNodejsTOC, ...AdvancedTOC, ...AdvancedCypressTOC];